-BASIS FOR STAFF'S RECOMMENDATION: The change in the future land use map from Civic to Mixed Use is appropriate because the property is on a major arterial that currently has major bus routes.
-Across the street from the property is a shopping center with mixed use on the land use map located north of a golf course, soccer field, and park land.
-Mixed Use land is compatible with the residential adjacency to the north and west of the site.
-The proposed changes will help to preserve the historic home and gardens on the site, which appears to one of the major goals of the plan and the Hancock area.
+BASIS FOR STAFF'S RECOMMENDATION: The change in the future land use map from Civic to Mixed Use is appropriate because the property is on a major arterial that currently has access to major bus routes.
+The property is located north of a golf course, soccer field, and park land and is across the street (to the east) from a shopping center with mixed use land use on the land use map.
+The proposed changes will help to preserve the historic home and gardens on the site, which appears to one of the major goals of the Central Austin Combined Neighborhood Plan and within the Hancock area of the plan.